South London derby

-Charlton and Millwall are located in South East London, with Millwall's The Den based in New Cross and Charlton's The Valley situated in Greenwich, being less than four miles apart.
+Charlton and Millwall are located in south-east London, with Millwall's The Den in New Cross and Charlton's The Valley in Greenwich being less than four miles apart.
 Crystal Palace are based further south in the suburb of Selhurst, their stadium Selhurst Park being six miles from The Den and eight from The Valley.
-Since 2020, AFC Wimbledon have been located at the new Plough Lane in Merton, South West London, which is five miles west of Selhurst Park, eight from The Den, and seven and a half from The Valley.
-Sutton United play at Gander Green Lane in west Sutton, five miles south of Plough Lane and nearly eight miles west of Selhurst Park.
+AFC Wimbledon are located at Plough Lane in Merton, south-west London, which is five miles west of Selhurst Park, eight from The Den and ten from The Valley.
+Bromley's Hayes Lane in Bromley is over nine miles east from Plough Lane, four and half miles east of Selhurst Park and seven miles south of The Den and The Valley.

-According to a 2013 fan survey on football rivalries, Charlton considers their main rival to be Crystal Palace, with Millwall being their second biggest rival.
+According to a 2013 fan survey on football rivalries, Charlton considers their main rival to be Crystal Palace, with Millwall second.
 Millwall's main rivalry is with East London club West Ham United, with Palace placed second and Charlton third.
 Crystal Palace fans consider their main rival to be Brighton, with Millwall second and Charlton third.
-AFC Wimbledon's main rivalry is with Milton Keynes Dons, with their fans considering Crystal Palace their second biggest rival.
-Sutton's rivals include AFC Wimbledon and non-league team Bromley.
+AFC Wimbledon's main rivalry is with Milton Keynes Dons, with their fans considering Crawley Town their second-biggest rival.